Dequilla/linuxforcer/README.md

 # Linux Forcer
 It's for fun, troll your friends, get them to UPGRADE!
+Show them the almighty power of linux!

 ## Installation
-Simply download the zip-file, find the firstExtension.crx extract it, open chrome and go to the url: "chrome://extensions"(or extension settings) and drag and drop the crx into chrome and accept!
+Simply download the LinuxForcer.crx file, open chrome and go to the url: "chrome://extensions"(or extension settings) and drag and drop the crx into chrome and accept!